aldy57/simple-public-shortlink-website/README.md

 ---------------------------------------------------------

 Before installing, you must have a short.io account and a domain that has been connected to short.io.
-Before installing, you must have a short.io account and a domain that has been connected to short.io.

 How to Install :